 My Personal Experience

-I am an introvert and my sister is an extrovert.
+I am a highly sensitive introvert and my sister is an extrovert.
 We grew up in the same environment but had very different responses.

 As a teen, she was sometimes seen as the acting-out “problem” and I looked like the “good” quiet kid.
 I was seething inside but no one seemed to know it.
 Of course, stressful things left their impacts on both of us, but it looks different on the outside.

 For me, I struggled with chronic shyness at least into my early 20s.
-Now I would say I’m a fairly confident introvert who has done her homework on my childhood stuff.
+Now I would say I’m a fairly confident introvert and highly sensitive person (HSP) who has done her homework on my childhood stuff.
 I also built my courage over time by following passions like becoming a teacher in my early career.
-Now speaking in public comes fairly easily.
+Now speaking in public comes easily enough.

 As is common for introverts, I can still get caught in my inward tendency for over-thinking, worrying about what others will think, but today I know how to talk myself through it, find support when needed, and speak up when I want to.